What is death in service insurance?

 Do I need to review my death in service scheme?

-When you take out death in service insurance, the policy comes with a “rate guarantee” which is normally valid for two years.
-So, you may wish to review it every two years to make sure you get the best possible deal for your business.
+When you take out death in service insurance, the policy comes with a ‘rate guarantee’ .
+This is usually valid for two years.
+On the policy anniversary you will need to supply details about your current employees.
+After 2 years, when the rate guarantee ends, you may wish to review the policy to make sure you get the best possible deal for your business.

 You should compare your current policy against others in the market in the same way you would your car or home insurance.
-Failing to consider alternative options can mean some employers miss opportunities to reduce the costs of their scheme or find a policy with enhanced benefits for their staff.
+Failing to consider alternative options can mean you miss opportunities to reduce the costs of your scheme or find a policy with enhanced benefits for your staff.
+You should also consider employees with poor health before moving your policy.